Path to power: House races to watch on election night

-WASHINGTON — The path to power in the House runs through a few dozen districts in Tuesday's election , with Republicans defending their majority and Democrats looking to gain 23 seats they would need to win control.
+WASHINGTON — The path to power in the House winds through a few dozen districts, many of them suburban, in Tuesday's election.
+Republicans defending their majority and Democrats looking to gain 23 seats they would need to win control.

 Some races to watch for those keeping score, listed in order of poll-closing times: